The Wrong Trousers: What the Met Opera’s Crisis Reveals About Strategy in the Arts

 That question requires a different kind of intelligence—not demographic data, not ticket history, but zero-party data: information that people actively choose to share about their needs, in real time.

-When brands ask people to share what they need in exchange for personalized experiences, completion rates routinely exceed 70%.
-Not because people love surveys, but because being genuinely understood feels rare—and valuable.
+When brands ask customers to share what they need in exchange for personalized experiences, zero-party completion rates routinely exceed 70%.

 The arts are extraordinarily well-positioned for this.